christian-belloni/smb-rs/smb-cli/README.md

 - Build the program as described above.
 - Install `instruments` from Xcode.
 - Launch the program from command line.
-- Open `instruments` and attach, using the right porfiler.
+- Open `instruments` and attach, using the right profiler.
 - Enter in the command line to actually begin the execution of the program.

 >[!note]